DISCLOSURE: I am not saying I am for nor against this product. Below are facts that I have come across doing my research.

 WHERE TO SHOP

 So, now that you have some background about the fillers used, you might be curious as to whether your store includes this product or not.
 I contacted our local stores and share this information below.
-You can go here if your store is not listed, so you can find out if the location where you shop includes this or not.

 The following is the information sent to me by their corporate office: